HasanBALKANCI/Clarusway-AWS/aws/Hands-on/14_05_2022_EC2_Volumes/Volumes.md

     4. After attach the satatus of volume will be 'in use'
     5. Volume was created, atached.
 But it is not mounted yet.
 If you check 'df -h' you cant see new volume until it is mounted
     6. sudo file -s /dev/xvdf (/dev/xvdf  means voleme's name)
-       /dev/xvdf: data (it is not mounted yet)
+       /dev/xvdf: data (it is not mounted yet.
+It is not formated)
+    7.
     6. For mounting